rsksmart/devportal-1.0/content/rsk-devportal/tools/thegraph.md

 > You must have at least v0.76.0 to deploy subgraphs on Rootstock mainnet.

-### Initialize your Subgraph⁠
+### Initialize a Subgraph⁠

-You can copy this directly from your subgraph page to include a specific subgraph slug:
+This can be copied directly from your subgraph page to include a specific subgraph slug:

 ```bash
 graph init --studio <SUBGRAPH_SLUG>